matplotlib/matplotlib/doc/devel/add_new_projection.rst

 .. ::author Michael Droettboom

 Matplotlib supports the addition of new transformations that transform the data before it is displayed.
-Separable transformations, that work on a single dimension are called "scales", and non-separable transformations, that take data in two or more dimensions as input are called "projections".
+In ``matplotlib`` nomenclature, separable transformations, working on a single dimension, are called "scales", and non-separable transformations, that take handle data in two or more dimensions at a time, are called "projections".

-This document is intended for developers and advanced users who need to add more scales and projections to matplotlib.

 From the user's perspective, the scale of a plot can be set with ``set_xscale`` and ``set_yscale``.
 Choosing the projection currently has no *standardized* method.
 [MGDTODO]

+This document is intended for developers and advanced users who need to add more scales and projections to matplotlib.

 Creating a new scale
 ====================